newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/home-health-aide-license.md

 callToActionText: "Contact the Division of Consumer Affairs"
 issuingAgency: "New Jersey’s Division of Consumer Affairs Employment and Personnel Services"
 licenseCertificationClassification: "LICENSE"
+summaryDescriptionMd: "You may need to apply for an Employment Agency License prior to offering caregiving services.
+You will need to speak with a New Jersey Employment and Personnel Services representative to determine if this license is necessary."
 ---

-You may need to apply for an Employment Agency License prior to offering caregiving services.
-You will need to speak with a New Jersey Employment and Personnel Services representative to determine if this license is necessary.

 ---